-- In 1867 the legislature grants the “The Mississippi Agricultural and Manufacturing Aid Society” a 25-year contract to run lotteries in order to raise funds for rebuilding efforts and war debts after the civil war.
+- In 1867 the legislature granted the Mississippi Agricultural and Manufacturing Aid Society a 25-year contract to run lotteries in order to raise funds for rebuilding efforts and war debts after the civil war.
 This would have been done by paying the state fixed annual payments as well as a cut of the sale of lottery tickets.

-- In 1868 however, lotteries are outlawed and in 1874 John Stone and other members of the society are arrested for running an illegal lottery.
-In 1880 the US Supreme court rules in favour of the state, and lotteries remain banned.
+- In 1868, however, lotteries were outlawed and in 1874 John Stone and other members of the society were arrested for running an illegal lottery.
+In 1880 the US Supreme court ruled in favor of the state, and lotteries remained banned.

-- The Mississippi constitution is rewritten in 1890 with the ban on lotteries being continued.
-This remains unchanged for a century.
+- The Mississippi constitution was rewritten in 1890 with the ban on lotteries continuing.
+This remained unchanged for a century.

-- In 1990 Ray Mabus attempts to have the constitution amended to allow lotteries to be operated in order to fund state schooling.
-His attempt ultimately fails.
+- In 1990 Ray Mabus attempted to have the constitution amended to allow lotteries to be operated in order to fund state schooling.
+His attempt ultimately failed.

-- In 1992 the constitutional repeal which Mabus had fought for was passed and it became legal for the state of Mississippi to pass a bill which would authorize a lottery.
+- In 1992 the constitutional repeal which Mabus had fought for was passed.
+It did not in itself allow a lottery to be established but it made it legal for the state of Mississippi to pass a bill which would authorize a lottery.

-- When casinos were legalized in 1990 they soon became the states fastest growing industry, and in doing so became a powerful opponent to lotteries as well as an important contributor of funding to state coffers, which explains the delay in lotteries gaining enough attention and support to finally become legalized.
+- When casinos were legalized in 1990 they soon became the state’s fastest growing industry, and in doing so became a powerful opponent to lotteries as well as an important contributor of funding to state coffers.

-- Opposition from churches, casinos and other opposition groups to lotteries has remained strong ever since, until this August, when a lottery bill went before the Senate.
+- Opposition from churches, casinos and other opposition groups to lotteries remained strong until August 2018, when a lottery bill went before the Senate and finally passed.